from BPTK_Py.bptk import bptk

 Nevertheless typical game results look something like those displayed in the graph below: even though the consumers orders never rise above 400, the retailers orders are close to 1000 for a long time.
 This leads to a huge “whiplash” effect along the supply chain, resulting in peak orders of well over 30,000 units in the brewery.

-title="Order Behaviour in a Typical Game",
+scenarios="Order Behaviour in a Typical Game",

-y_label="Beer Ordered",
+x_label="Beer Ordered",

-equations=["brewery.sending_orders","distributor.sending_orders","wholesaler.sending_orders","retailer.sending_orders", "consumer.sending_orders"],
+y_label=["brewery.sending_orders","distributor.sending_orders","wholesaler.sending_orders","retailer.sending_orders", "consumer.sending_orders"],

-"sd_dsl_beergame_typical_brewery.sending_orders" : "Brewery",
+series_names"sd_dsl_beergame_typical_brewery.sending_orders" : "Brewery",

 "sd_dsl_beergame_typical_distributor.sending_orders" : "Distributor",